Making money while you sleep has a beautiful ring to it.

 Do you want to make passive income?
 You will need to invest in an asset that produces passive income for you.
 Since you’re not committing time to earn this passive income, you’ll need to commit another resource (e.g., money).
 Unless you are receiving money the old-fashioned way (inheriting it), there’s no such thing as a free lunch.

-The good news is that you don’t necessarily need a new cash outlay either.
-If you already have an asset that isn’t being fully used, that can serve as your investment.
-We’ll get into how that works shortly.
+The good news is that you don’t need a pile of cash to start your passive income stream.
+If you already have an asset that you are not fully utilizing, that can serve as your investment.
+We’ll get to how that works shortly.